tkomstadius/arbetsprov-findYourWay/README.md

 ### Reflections
 I use BEM to get a modular and well structured style.
 The semantics also help me with afterthought as to what I am building.

-Because of the scope of this project I am not using a library or framwork to change data in the DOM.
+Because of the scope of this project I am not using a library or framework to change data in the DOM.
 If this was a large project I would not do it this way beacuse I would not want to tie my data to the DOM in this way.